comychitz/knowledge/networking/networksecurity.md

 * IP addresses of spam sources only appear once or twice
 * vast majority of spam originates from a small fraction of IP address space that most legitimate email comes from
 * spammers exploit routing infrastructure by either creating short lived connection to mail relay or hijack a large chunk of unallocated “dark” space
 * Spambot behavior has a strong correlation with Bobax infections. they are typically active for a short amount of time.
 * Stormbot spam architecture - work bots generate unique messages for each address, try to deliver, report results to their proxies
 * countermeasures:
   * CAN-SPAM act - bans email harvesting, misleading header information, deceptive subject lines, use of proxies. requires opt-out identification of advertising, imposes up to $11k penalties. only 50 cases from 2003-2005 report. no impact on spam originating outside the US
   * SPF (Sender Policy Framework)
-Process where the recipeints email gateway does a DNS query on example.com and checks the list of returned IP addresses to the one in the email.
+Process where the recipients email gateway does a DNS query on example.com and checks the list of returned IP addresses to the one in the email.
   * Domain Keys (DKIM)
     * sender’s server has to sign email
     * recipients email gateway does a DNS query on example.com to get a public key. then attempts to verify the digital signature using the public key returned from the DNS server
   * S/MIME
     * sender obtains public key certificate from public certificate authority. senders email server applies an S/MIME digital signature to the email using the signing certificate. recipients email client will then see if the valid signature icon appears or not.
   * DKIM and SPF don’t help with spammers creating email accounts, CAPTCHAs do.
 * graylists - recipient’s mail server records triple in its database (configurable for let’s say 3 days).  first time tries to send will get busy reply, second time will let email pass.
 * puzzles and captchas

-##Phishing
+## Phishing
 * phishing techniques
   * use confusing URLs
   * use URL with multiple redirection